 The Eucalyptus Problem

-The introduction of the new Australian Eucalyptus species was very successful, as its growing speed in height gave a straight timber that surpassed the indigenous trees.
-Although the earlier Eucalyptus plantations still cover the bulk of the Park area, some of these foreign trees originate in the first phase of reforestation of the Australian Eucalyptus on Entoto and continued as the planted species during the past century.
+The introduction of the new Australian Eucalyptus species was very successful in Ethiopia, as its growing speed in height gave a straight timber that surpassed the indigenous trees.
+However, the first optimistic results from the eucalyptus plantings in the Ethiopian landscape soon proved to be a hasty and imprudent misconception since this Australian tree's poisoning of the Ethiopian environment not only harmed the native ecology but also dramatically reduced the country's freshwater.
+Despite the apparent severe ecological damage in the Ethiopian landscape, the Australian Eucalyptus on Entoto remained the planted species during the past century.
 Despite the Australian Eucalyptus tree being an integral part of modern Ethiopian history, it's a tree with an origin that does not belong to the Ethiopian flora.
+Although the earlier Eucalyptus plantations still cover the bulk of the Park area, some of the first introduced foreign trees originate from this first phase of the artificially introduced reforestation.

 The Importance of Domestic Trees